LMauricius/ChakraL-experiment/Docs/src/content/1_Basic_concepts/Trait_system.md

 C def final (c = 3)
 ```

-### final specifier
+### final qualifier
-If the trait `t` has a `final`{.chakral} specifier, then it will only be satisfied if `c` is either equal to `t` or hasn't been changed since being created as a copy of `t`.
+If the trait `t` has a `final`{.chakral} qualifier, then it will only be satisfied if `c` is either equal to `t` or hasn't been changed since being created as a copy of `t`.
 If a final trait `t` is used as a required trait of value `v`, `v` cannot be changed, just like if `v` was a constant value.
 Unlike constant values, a final value cannot be overriden by another value.
 Using a final value in an operation that could change or override it is forbidden, even if `v`'s data wouldn't be changed by the operation (i.e. `v` would still satisfy its required trait *after* the operation).

 A final trait `t` can be used as a required trait for value `v` only if `v` is a constant value.
-Note that `final`{.chakral} is a trait specifier while `const`{.chakral} is a value specifier.
+Note that `final`{.chakral} is a trait qualifier while `const`{.chakral} is a value qualifier.

 ```{.chakral caption="Example of the difference between final and non-final traits"}
 ** A context is Killable if it has a Real value health and Integer value lives